page_banner_chemistry.jpg

 3 Hours

-A one-semester course covering the core concepts of general chemistry, maintaining the depth and relevance of a two semester sequence.
-Topics covered include: bonding, equilibrium, stoichiometry, chemical kinetics, and oxidation-reduction.
-Prerquisite: MTH 120 or equivalent is recommended.
+This course covers the core concepts of general chemistry, maintaining the depth and relevance of a two-semester sequence.
+Topics covered include bonding, equilibrium, stoichiometry, chemical kinetics and oxidation-reduction.

 CHM 166 University Chemistry Lab